When these tarts are made properly—that is, Grandma Vincent’s way—the filling pours out, so eat them over a plate.

 - 2 cups raisins

 - 3 Tbsp. unsalted butter, cut into pieces

 - 4 large eggs

 - 1 tsp. vanilla extract

-- For the tart shells: Sift together flour and salt into a large mixing bowl.
-Use a pastry cutter or 2 knives to work the vegetable shortening into flour until it resembles coarse meal; set aside.
-Whisk together egg, vinegar, and 1 cup cold water in a medium mixing bowl, then add to flour mixture and stir with a fork until dough just begins to hold together.
-Press dough into a rough ball, then transfer to a lightly floured surface.
-Give dough several quick kneads with the heel of your hand to form a smooth dough, then shape into a ball.
-Wrap dough in plastic and refrigerate for 1 hour or overnight.
+Make the dough: In a large bowl, sift together the flour and salt.
+Using a pastry cutter or 2 knives, work the vegetable shortening into the flour mixture until it resembles coarse meal; set aside.
+In a medium bowl, whisk together the egg, vinegar, and 1 cup cold water, then drizzle the liquids into the flour mixture while stirring with a fork just until a shaggy dough begins to form.
+Lightly flour a clean work surface, then turn the dough out onto it.
+Give the dough several quick kneads to smooth, then shape into a 1-inch-thick disk.
+Wrap tightly in plastic and refrigerate for at least 1 hour or up to 2 days.

-- For the filling: Put raisins in a medium saucepan, cover with cold water by 1'', and bring to a boil over high heat.
-Drain, then immediately transfer raisins to a medium bowl and add butter, brown sugar, maple syrup, and corn syrup; stir until butter melts and mixture is well combined.
-Set aside to cool for 3–4 minutes.
-Beat 1 of the eggs in a small bowl, then add to filling and mix well.
-Repeat with remaining 3 eggs.
-Stir in vanilla and set aside.
-Raisins will sink to bottom and need to be stirred up again when filling tarts.
+Meanwhile, make the filling: To a medium pot, add the raisins and enough cold water to cover by 1 inch.
+Bring to a boil over high heat, then drain, discarding the cooking liquid.
+Transfer the raisins to a medium bowl, then add the butter, brown sugar, maple syrup, and corn syrup; stir until the butter melts and the mixture is combined.
+Set aside to cool slightly, 3–4 minutes.
+In a small bowl, beat 1 egg well, then fold it into the raisin mixture; repeat with remaining 3 eggs.
+Stir in the vanilla and set the filling aside at room temperature.
+(The raisins will sink to the bottom and need to be stirred up again when you fill the tarts.)